Back

 Program Mission

-The Master of Arts in Counseling and Art Therapy program provides education and training in clinical mental health counseling and prepares competent, entry-level Art Therapists in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
-In the art therapy master's program at Ursuline College, students learn to aid clients in exploring personal potentials and problems through both visual and verbal expression.
+The Master of Arts in Counseling and Art Therapy Program provides education and training in Clinical Mental Health Counseling and prepares competent, entry level Art Therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) domains.
+Students learn to aid clients in exploring personal potentials and problems through both visual and verbal expression.

 Degree Requirements for a Master's in Counseling and Art Therapy